-Ophthalmologists urged to be alert for signs of child abuseApril 25th, 2012 in Ophthalmology /
+Ophthalmologists urged to be alert for signs of child abuseApril 25, 2012 in Medicine & Health / Ophthalmology

 It has been estimated that roughly 4% to 6% of child abuse victims present first to an ophthalmologist.
 In a case study in the April issue of the Journal of American Association of Pediatric Ophthalmology and Strabismus, doctors at the University of Washington and the Seattle Children's Hospital describe a case of a 13-month-old girl who was initially diagnosed with corneal abrasion and a mild infection.
 She was eventually identified as a victim of child abuse.